 Recap: 2022 SIMB Annual Meeting in San FranciscoPosted 11/18/22 by James Earle.
 Filed under Featured News, News and Updates.

-Fairfax, VA (November 18, 2022) – With the pandemic nearly over and vaccines, masks, and COVID treatments now widely available, things are starting to look more normal.
+Fairfax, VA (November 18, 2022) – Things are starting to look more normal after the pandemic thanks to vaccines, masks, and COVID treatments that are now widely available.
 In that spirit, the 2022 SIMB Annual Meeting was held in-person in San Francisco, California, from August 7–10, 2022.
-Between the return of many SIMB members and growth from new attendees discovering the value of SIMB, the Annual Meeting was a great success and was well attended with nearly 600 attendees.
+Between the return of many SIMB members and growth from new attendees discovering the value of SIMB, the Annual Meeting was a great success and was well attended with over 500 attendees.

 This year’s meeting featured three superlative Keynote talks.
 Dr. Jay Keasling of UC Berkeley kicked off the meeting on Sunday with a talk titled “Refactoring Natural Product Pathways in Yeast,” sponsored by Curie Co.
 On Monday, we continued SIMB’s commitment to our 2018 Memorandum of Understanding with the Korean Society for Microbiology and Biotechnology (KMB), in which we exchange speakers at our respective annual meetings, with a talk from KMB President Dr. Jung-Kee Lee titled “Quorum Quenching Bacteria and their Application for Controlling Biofilm Formation.”
 On Tuesday, the 2022 Charles Thom Award winner Dr. Eleftherios “Terry” Papoutsakis presented his work on clostridia genetics and metabolic engineering, with emphasis recently in syntrophic co-cultures for CO2 co-utilization with biomass carbohydrates to achieve supra-physiological product yields.